Arizona DUI Probation Violations

 • Sometimes, violations are minor mistakes.
 The judge might let you off with a warning for, say, missing a substance abuse class.

 • However, for more severe violations, a judge might opt to give you jail or prison time.
-Additionally, those who commit new crimes during the violation of their probation might face new criminal charges.
+Additionally, those who commit new crimes while violating their probation might face new criminal charges.

 • Other consequences include revoking your probation and imposing the original jail sentence, imposing tougher sentences, extending your probation, and adding additional terms to your probation.